College of Humanities & Behavioral Sciences

 •Following completion of the program, our graduates are prepared to utilize their new skill set for careers in academia, research centers, government, and/or the private sector.

 Thank you for your interest in Radford University's Master of Arts Program in Experimental Psychology.
-We hope the material on the various pages helps you get a sense of the program and what we have to offer.
+We hope the material provided throughout this webiste helps you get a sense of the program and what we have to offer.
 If you have any questions, please do not hesitate to contact the Coordinator, Dr. Pam Jackson, (phone: 540-831-5116).